-- to provide a clearly better digital future for the internet. - the technology giants that currently dominate our online world (Internet) are rocked by huge abuses, they are losing a lot of money - by damaging their markets and appear unable or unwilling to solve the problems of online disinformation, harassment and hate speech.
+- to provide a clearly better digital future for the internet. - the technology giants that currently dominate our online world (Internet) are rocked by huge abuses, they are losing a lot of money by damaging their markets, and appear unable or unwilling to solve - by damaging their markets and appear unable or unwilling to solve the problems of online disinformation, harassment and hate speech.